 Araz Gholami

-MySQL 9 Cheatsheet: From Zero to Database Hero
+WTF-IS: MySQL Database MySQL 9 Cheatsheet: From Zero to Database Hero

 Data runs the world.
 Whether you’re building a website, analyzing customer behavior, or automating tasks, you’ll eventually need to store, retrieve, and manipulate data.
 That’s where MySQL comes in.